Lornakimani62/Rafiki-Smart-Mirror-/README.md

 Type `git status` to see your changes, if there are any, you can reset them with `git reset --hard`.
 After that, git pull should be possible.

-## Community

-The community around the MagicMirror² is constantly growing.
-We even have a [forum](https://forum.magicmirror.builders) now where you can share your ideas, ask questions, help others and get inspired by other builders.
-We would love to see you there!

-## Contributing Guidelines

-Contributions of all kinds are welcome, not only in the form of code but also with regards bug reports and documentation.

 Please keep the following in mind:

 - **Bug Reports**:  Make sure you're running the latest version.
 If the issue(s) still persist: please open a clearly documented issue with a clear title.